ifarah/ifarah.github.io/_pages/cv.md

 * **Center for Spatial Data Science, University of Chicago** (Research Associate)
   * August 2017 - August 2019
-  * *Duties included: Managing a spatial database of 60 million US firms; Extending and documenting open backend infrastructure for travel time network distance and metrics; Developing a historical access scoreacross MSAs and test how it varied across vulnerable populations; Analyzing Big-Box hardware stores' predatory behavior across the US.*
+  * *Duties included:
+  - Managing a spatial database of 60 million US firms
+  - Extending and documenting open backend infrastructure for travel time network distance and metrics
+  - Developing a historical access scoreacross MSAs and test how it varied across vulnerable populations
+  - Analyzing Big-Box hardware stores' predatory behavior across the US.*

 * **National Council for the Evaluation of Social Development Policy (CONEVAL), Mexico City** (Research Advisor for Executive Secretary)
   * August 2014 - November 2015